Taiwrash/workshops/magic-square/README.md

 <div></div>
 ```

-Remember, the nine `divs` above represent the squares we will be interacting with and your final code should look like this:
+Remember, the nine `divs` above represent the squares we will be interacting with and they will be showing green colour at the end of the CSS section below and your final code should look like this:

 ```html
 <div class="container">